-- i. only authorized people have read access to logs, - ii. only authorized people may archive audit logs, and - iii. audit logs are not modified.
+- 1. Only authorized people have read access to logs; - 2.
+Only authorized people may archive audit logs; and - 3.
+Audit logs are not modified.

 Audit logs are protected from destruction prior to the end of the audit log retention period and are retained securely on-site until transferred to a backup site.
 MSC Trustgate.com's off-site storage location is a safe and secure location that is separate from the location where the data was generated.